10 Steps To Create Customer Loyalty Through Rebate Programs

 Getting customers demographics like the above and with proper utilization could give you an advantage in your business.
 In addition, you might be surprised at how this information could promote your marketing efforts.

 You can, for example, urge your customers to opt-in for social media subscriptions and email marketing campaigns to expand your marketing reach to your prospective customers.
 When you have more customer information, the better it is for you.

 You can capitalize on this with an effective consumer incentive program which can drive sales and build your marketing foundation.

 2. Be accurate

-Rebate programs are meant to give your customers value.
-You can do this by ensuring you fulfill your rebate promises.
+Your programs are meant to give your customers value.
+You can do this by ensuring you fulfil your promises.
 Your rebates should be accurate and efficient, and you can use any verification process.